tonimg/My-exercises/README.md

 The thirth week (22/02/17)....
 After to check the calculator, now begin for the second mini-project (Airlines) Skylab Airlines!
 22/02 - 28/02 ✈️🛩

+This mini project constitute in make a simulator of panel of the airlines, we show on the diferents available flights with his destination and what is the price more expensive and cheppers.
+Also, you can add new flights and delete if you is recognized like admin user, but you are not admin, the system is unavailable.